Family Law

 Legal Separation

-This is a court-ordered right to live apart, with the rights and obligations of divorced persons, but without divorce.
+This is a court-ordered right to live apart, with the rights and obligations of divorced persons, but without ending the marriage.
 The parties are still married and cannot remarry.
 The issues the court must decide are the same as for a divorce, and include requests for child custody, child support, parenting time, spousal support, and division of property.
 It is rarely an appropriate remedy for the client.

 Limited Judgment